Supply & Demand

 With increasing supply risk caused by production challenges and heightened geopolitical uncertainty, utilities are evaluating their nuclear fuel supply chains.
 As a reliable, commercial supplier, with nuclear fuel assets in geopolitically stable jurisdictions, we are focused on working with our customers to secure long-term commitments that will underpin the long-term operation of our productive capacity, while helping de-risk their nuclear fuel supply chains.

 With our contracting success, we are heavily committed under long-term contracts.
-As of December 31, 2023, we have commitments requiring delivery that average about 27 million pounds of uranium per year from 2024 through 2028, with commitment levels higher than the average in 2024 and 2025, and below the average in 2026 through 2028.
-Our total portfolio of long-term contracts includes commitments for approximately 205 million pounds of uranium.
+Over the next five years, we have contracts in place for average annual deliveries of 29 million pounds of U3O8 per year, with commitments higher than the average in 2024 and 2025, and lower than the average in 2026 through 2028.
+As of December 31, 2023, our total portfolio of long-term contracts included commitments for approximately 205 million pounds of uranium.
 These commitments only represent about 20% of our current reserve and resource base, providing us with a great deal of exposure to improving demand from our customers as they look to secure their long-term needs.
 We continue to focus on obtaining market-related pricing mechanisms, while also providing adequate downside protection.

 In addition, with strong demand in the UF6 conversion market, we added new long-term contracts that bring our total contracted volumes to over 75 million kgU of UF6.